Topic: Roles, Subgroups & Labels

 Subgroups can be automatically assigned to purchasers of Membership products in the store.
 This is configured on the specific product.

-Editing or deleting subgroups: You can edit or delete subgroups from an account on their profile, or make quick mass changes using the "Organize Accounts" option under "Accounts" in the menu.
+You can edit or delete subgroups from an account on their profile, or make quick mass changes using the "Organize Accounts" option under "Accounts" in the menu.

 Labels